-I, Pofen Salem , the Chief of the , the Chief of the Division of Finance and Administration Official's Name Official's Title certify that the 5-Year PHA Plan for fiscal year for fiscal year 2025 of the Housing Opp with the ortunities Commission is consistent Consolidated Plan or State Consolidated Plan incl Housing Choice or Assessment of Fair Housing (A Montgomery County Department of Local Jurisday pursuant to 24 CFR Part 91 and 24 CFR § 903.15 iction Name Provide a description of how the PHA Plan's conte State Consolidated Plan. ents are consistent with the Consolidated Plan or HOC's mission os to provide safe and affordable hworks with the County to address affordable housi I hereby certify that all the information stated herein, as well as any information provide prosecute false claims and statements.
-Conviction may result in criminal and/or civil p Name of Authorized Official: Title: Pofen Salem Chief, Division of Finance and Adminsistration Signature: Date:
+I, Poten Salem , the Chief of the Division of Finance and Administration Official's Name Official's Title certify that the 5-Year PHA Plan for fiscal yea for fiscal year 2025 of the Housing Opp with the rs 2025-2029 and/or Annual PHA Plan ortunities Commission is consistent PHA Nan ne - Consolidated Plan or State Consolidated Plan included Housing Choice or Assessment of Fair Housing (A Montgomery County Department of Local Jurisdiction Pursuant to 24 CFR Part 91 and 24 CFR § 903.15 ction Name pursuant to 24 CFK Fait 91 and 24 CFK g 903.13 • Provide a description of how the PHA Plan's conte ents are consistent with the Consolidated Plan or State Consolidated Plan.
+This are consistent with the consolidated I had of HOC's mission os to provide safe and affordable h works with the County to address affordable housing hereby certify that all the information stated herein, as well as any information provide prosecute false claims and statements.
+Conviction may result in criminal and/or civil personal conviction of the convict Name of Authorized Official: Title: Pofen Salem Chief, Division of Finance and Adminsistration Signature: Date: